 Barely seven weeks ago, the Cornhuskers, like much of the polar-engulfed nation, were encased in ice.
 Picked to finish dead last in the conference at Big Ten Media Day back in October, they were living down to expectations, stumbling out of the gate in conference play with an 0-4 record.
 With no marquee wins to speak of and wallowing in the dungeon, chances of a turnaround seemed incredibly slim.
 Still, a psychological boost was only one victory away.

-Capped by a nine-point undercutting of Wisconsin last Sunday in front of 15,000-plus ear-rattling fans, the former punchline, which has registered a respectable 8-8 mark against the RPI top 100, is in great position to attract its first NCAA tournament bid since 1998.
-A win against Ohio St. Friday in the Big Ten Tournament would practically guarantee it, despite what Ken Pomeroy's "nifty" computer says.
+Capped by an nine-point undercutting of Wisconsin last Sunday in front of 15,000-plus ear-rattling fans, the former punchline, which has registered a respectable 8-8 mark against the RPI top-100, is in great position to attract its first NCAA tournament bid since 1998.
+A win against Purdue or Ohio St. Friday in the Big Ten Tournament would practically guarantee it, despite what Ken Pomeroy's "nifty" computer says.
 Nebraska, however, has never won a game in the Big Dance.

-It’s that infectious attitude and approach that’s helped his team stay the course, fight through early season adversity, maximize performance and likely secure an at-large.
-Because of Nebraska’s staunch defense, rim-attacking offense – Pettaway and Shields are sensational off the dribble and are capable of knocking down outside jumpers – and Walter Pitchford’s rainmaking ability (41.7 3PT percent), it could finally make its mark in the tourney, possibly as a No. 11 seed.
+It’s that infectious attitude and approach that’s helped his team stay the course, fight through early-season adversity, maximize performance and likely secure an at-large.
+Because of Nebraska’s staunch defense, rim-attacking offense – Pettaway and Shields are sensational off the dribble and are capable of knocking down outside jumpers – and Walter Pitchford’s rainmaking ability (41.7 3PT%), it could finally make its mark in the tourney, possibly as a No. 11 seed.
 Apologies to whatever No. 6 seed matches up against it.

 The final page of Nebraska’s season is currently blank, but if it continues to own the hot hand it could soon read, “NCAA tournament winner.”